Robin Arzon: Transition to health and fitness career

-In 2013, Arzon co-founded the fitness movement Undo Ordinary and the print publication Undo magazine in 2013.
+In 2013, Arzón co-founded the fitness movement Undo Ordinary and Undo magazine in 2013.

+In 2016, she was promoted to Vice President of Fitness and Programming of Peloton.

-She was one of 20 elite Americans to trek the Serengeti in National Geographic Channel's, MYGRATIONS, in 2015.
+She was one of 20 elite Americans to trek the Serengeti in National Geographic Channel's "MYGRATIONS" in 2015.
 The series, which aired in 2016, showed 20 people trekking the journey of the annual wildebeest migration that happens every spring from the Serengeti Plains to Maasai Mara in Kenya.
 The cast members, who were formed of survivalists and athletes, were given no maps or weapons and carried only food and water.

-Arzon is a global Adidas ambassador.
+Arzón is a global Adidas ambassador.
 She starred in their Here to Create campaign commercial in 2016.
 She is also a Road Runners Club of America-certified running coach.

 Personal life

-She was diagnosed as a Type 1 Diabetic in 2014 and is currently on the Leadership Council of Beyond Type One, a nonprofit organization focused on raising awareness about Type 1 Diabetes founded by Nick Jonas.
+Arzón was diagnosed with Type 1 Diabetes in 2014 and is currently on the Leadership Council of Beyond Type One, a nonprofit organization focused on raising awareness about Type 1 Diabetes founded by Nick Jonas.

-In 2019, Arzon married investment manager Drew Butler in Tulum, Mexico.
-She and Butler met at a speakeasy bar in Manhattan’s East Village in 2016.
+In 2019, Arzón married investment manager Drew Butler in Tulum, Mexico.
+She and Butler met at a speakeasy bar in Manhattan's East Village in 2016.
 Their four-day, immersive wedding experience was inspired by their mutual love of Burning Man.